maxhbr/mySortMaildir/README.md

 mySortMaildir
 =============
-A small program, which sorts (moves) mails in maildirs by some simply configurable rules.
+A small program, which filters mails in **maildir**s by some simple configurable rules.
+In my configuration are the maildirs updated by **offlineimap** and read via **mutt** but also other programs use maildirs.

 I am actually **not sure, if it is safe to use this program**.